Joseph Montgomery is an avid hiker and traveler who enjoys writing about his experiences along the trail.

 Regulations and Safety

-Things to Know.
-La Jolla Cove is part of the San Diego-La Jolla Underwater Park and Ecological Reserve and as such you are not permitted to take anything from the sea or disturb the marine flora and fauna in any way.
+La Jolla Cove is part of the San Diego-La Jolla Underwater Park and Ecological Reserve, and as such, you are not permitted to take anything from the sea or disturb the marine flora and fauna in any way.
 Check the tide schedules as you probably want to avoid an incoming tide.
 Water depths off La Jolla drop quickly as two submarine canyons, La Jolla and Scripps Canyons, converge close to shore.
 Within a half kilometer of shore, you can expect water depths of 100 meters (328 feet) which get deeper the farther you go out.
 Swimming farther out is not recommended for snorkelers because there are longshore currents that can be strong when the tide comes in.
 It’s recommended to stick to the immediate cover of the Cove’s half-moon if you are snorkeling.
-The best rule for snorkeling La Jolla Cove is that if you cannot see the sandy bottom, you are too far out.
+The best rule for snorkeling La Jolla Cove: if you can't see the sandy bottom, you're too far out.

 Look out for the vibrant orange-colored garibaldi fish, California’s state fish.
 Other frequently sighted fish include the yellowtail and rockfish.
 Leopard Sharks are also common, especially between June and November.
 They are harmless because they are primarily bottom dwelling feeders.
 There’s a good chance you can see them while snorkeling.

 Surface water temperatures in La Jolla peak around Labor Day at only 68 degrees Fahrenheit on average and drop to 55 during the winter.
 There could be some fluctuation if it’s been a warm summer or if there is an El Niño condition.
 Unless you can tolerate colder waters and don’t have a wetsuit, plan to snorkel in the summer months.